alexarje/sensing/book/week1.md

 - **[DAFx (Digital Audio Effects Conference)](https://www.dafx.de/)**: Dedicated to research on digital audio effects, signal processing, and music technology.
 - **[ISMIR (International Society for Music Information Retrieval)](https://www.ismir.net/)**: Advances research in music information retrieval, including audio analysis, machine learning, and music data processing.
 - **[AES (Audio Engineering Society)](https://www.aes.org/)**: An international organization for audio engineers, hosting conferences on sound recording, processing, and reproduction.
-- **[TENOR (International Conference on Technologies for Music Notation and Representation)](https://tenor-conference.org/)**: Focuses on technologies for music notation, representation, and digital scores.
-- **[ICLI (International Conference on Live Interfaces)](https://www.liveinterfaces.org/)**: Explores live performance technologies and interactive systems for music and the arts.
 </details>

 <details>
 <summary>Journsl in Music Technology</summary>
-For those interested in music technology, the following journals are essential resources for cutting-edge research and developments in the field:

 - **[Computer Music Journal](https://direct.mit.edu/comj)**: Focuses on digital audio, sound synthesis, and computer-assisted composition, providing insights into the intersection of music and technology.